chingu-voyages/Kanban-Board/README.md

 ## Description

-_{This allows users to create tasks, categorize them according to their status through drag and drop and save the tasks.}_
+_{This allows users to create tasks, categorize them according to their status through drag and drop and save the tasks.
+Users can change the name of their board as well.}_

 ## Setup/Installation Requirements